 Latino Teen Health Bash

-Bethel Lutheran Church 312 Wisconsin Ave. , Madison, Wisconsin 53703
+Bethel Lutheran Church 312 Wisconsin Ave., Madison, Wisconsin 53703

 LATINO HEALTH TEEN BASH

-Informative and Interactive Discussion on: Motivation; Healthy lifestyle habits; Healthy Relationships; Making the Most out of Your Education; How to Strengthen Our Families
+Informative and Interactive Discussion on: Motivation; Healthy lifestyle habits; Healthy Relationships; Making the Most out of Your Education; Tolerance.

 AGES 12-17